Josh Meyer

 Josh Meyer is an author, screenwriter, lecturer, and reporter.
 He has worked for various media and is currently with Politico.

 Education

 According to his profile page at Politico, Meyer is from the Boston area.
-He has Bachelor of Arts degrees with honors in 1987 from the University of Massachusetts Amherst in Social Thought and Political Economy as well as Journalism.
+He obtained Bachelor of Arts degrees with honors in 1987 from the University of Massachusetts Amherst in social thought and political economy as well as journalism.